Caryota obtusa

 Growing Notes

 Once it’s mature, this palm will naturally shed its leaves, leaving the trunk below the palm’s crown exposed.
-A great choice if you’re looking for a palm with a clean trunk but don’t want to deal with manually removing the leaves.
+However, its enormous leaves may need manual removal before they naturally fall.

 Palms are generally heavy feeders, so if you want them growing quickly and looking their best, they should be fertilized at least three times a year.
 Fertilizing at spring equinox, summer solstice and fall equinox will allow for a winter rest.
 Be sure to feed your palm with a fertilizer that contains micronutrients, especially if you see yellowing leaves or yellow spots on the leaves.

-This palm is monocarpic, meaning that once it is fully mature and blooms it will die.
+This palm is monocarpic, meaning that once it is fully mature, blooms and sets fruit, it will die.
 Don’t worry, this takes several decades.
 The upside of monocarpic palms is that they are very fast growing, giving almost immediate impact in the garden.

 Special Interest